 About the BID

 The Downtown Boston Business Improvement District (BID) is a private, non-profit corporation created and maintained by property owners.
 We serve the entire downtown community -- businesses, employees, residents, students, and more.
-Our mission is to transform Downtown Boston through programs and supplemental services that meet area needs.
+Our mission is to transform and engage Downtown Boston through programs and supplemental services that meet area needs.

 The BID recently celebrated our fifth anniversary with the 2016 BID Report.